teamulster/soHappy/README.md

 1. If the app is running while scanning a new QR code, it sometimes crashes due to database conflicts.

 1. If the app is running while clicking a notification of soHappy, it sometimes crashes or behaves weird.

+1. If the app's config has not been updated and you are trying to scan a new QR code, it might crash.
+   This depends on whether or not new config entries have been added in the meantime.